The TESS All-Sky Rotation Survey: Periods for 1,046,317 Stars Within 500 pc: Results

 \citet{Simonian2019} quantified this effect in the \kepler\ rotator sample of \citet{mcquillanROTATIONPERIODS342014}, defining a photometric binary as a star lying more than 0.3 mag above the main sequence.
 They found that 59\% of fast rotators ($1.5 \leq P_{\rm rot} < 7$ days) met this criterion, compared to 29\% across the full sample, suggesting that most fast rotators are not young single stars, but are instead tidally synchronized binaries.

 Here, we perform a similar analysis to estimate the photometric binary fraction in our sample.
 We begin by selecting a high-purity sample of rotators from the TARS catalog.
-We adopt stars with $P(\rm signal)$, $P(\rm match)$, and $P(\rm alias) > 0.8$, enforce all quality cuts, and remove alias periods rather than doubling them.
+We adopt stars with $S_{\rm signal} > 0.8$ and $P(\rm match)$ or $P(\rm harmonic) > 0.8$, enforce all quality flags (no contaminants, no binaries, no multiple periods, period was measured in multiple TESS sectors), and remove harmonic periods rather than doubling them.
 These steps yield match rates exceeding 95\% across validation sets.

 To define the single-star main sequence, we bin stars in $M_{G,0}$–$T_{\rm eff}$ space (using 60 bins), and compute the 70th percentile of $M_{G,0}$ in each bin.
 This choice prioritizes stars on the lower envelope of the CMD—fainter at fixed $T_{\rm eff}$ and thus more likely to be single.
 A spline fit to these percentile points defines the empirical main-sequence locus for $4500 < T_{\rm eff} < 6500$ K, avoiding cooler stars where the binary sequence blends with young single-star populations \citep{kerrStarsPhotometricallyYoung2021}.
 The result is shown in Figure~\ref{fig:phot_bin}(a) as the red curve.